rcollie/PlexChecker/README.md

 ## Share & Enjoy

-We hope PlexChecker enhances your Plex experience.
 Contributions, suggestions, and feedback are welcome!
 Feel free to open an issue or pull request.

 ## Notes